 Such a manual assists you in:

-Though the development of a policy and procedure manual may seem daunting, the result involves a gleaming sense of professionalism that one can be proud of.
+Though the development of a policy and procedure handbook may seem daunting, the result involves a gleaming sense of professionalism that one can be proud of.
 Your employees will likely agree as the manual will eliminate any inconsistencies and misunderstandings about the requirements and benefits of their employment.

 Your policy and procedure manual will truly help your employees understand your workplace.
 They will be able to examine rules, regulations, benefits, and other procedures which will improve the operation of their day-to-day work.

 While you are not obligated to maintain an employee handbook, the creation of one is to protect both you and your employees.
 A manual assists in improving understanding between employer and employees and expectations that each should have for the other, and gives both the confidence to maintain a safe and effective workplace.
-A manual is traditionally provided to new employees on their first day of work.
+A handbook is traditionally provided to new employees on their first day of work.

 An employee handbook may often include: